ownego/polaris-vue/docs/documentation.md

 ###  Missing declaration types?

 At this moment, you should add the property `skipLibCheck: true` to `tsconfig.json` file.
 This will skip the check for missing declaration types.

-We will try to fix this issue in the future.
+Mostly components have been typed, but somehow if you find missing declaration types, please create an issue under [Issues](https://github.com/ownego/polaris-vue/issues).

 ::: code-group
 ```json [tsconfig.json]